 - 1.1 All local authorities are required by the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016 and related Regulations local authorities to have in place a Duty of Candour Policy.
-The Duty of Candour Policy ensures that local authorities are open, honest, and supportive where there is an unexpected or unintended incident resulting in harm or death to an individual using services which are registered with the Care Inspectorate or delivered by social work services. - 1.2 For Renfrewshire Children's Services the Duty of Candour extends to those services which are registered with and regulated by the Care Inspectorate and locality social work services.
-As a consequence, the local authority internal provision of early learning and child-care services, children's residential houses, the registered services in fostering and adoption services, the registered throughcare service and the locality social work services. - 1.3 Each local authority is required to publish an annual report on the Duty of Candour.
+The Duty of Candour Policy ensures that local authorities are open, honest, and supportive where there is an unexpected or unintended incident resulting in harm or death to an individual using services which are registered with the Care Inspectorate or delivered by social work services. - 1.2 Within Renfrewshire Children's Services, the Duty of Candour extends to those services which are registered with and regulated by the Care Inspectorate and locality social work services.
+As a consequence, the local authority internal provision of early learning and child-care services, children's residential houses, the registered services in fostering and adoption services, the registered throughcare service and the locality social work services are required to report under the Duty of Candour. - 1.3 Each local authority is required to publish an annual report on the Duty of Candour.
 The annual report sets out details on the number of incidents or events where the duty of candour is triggered, how the policy was followed in these incidents and any learning from the incidents.
 Local authorities are required to publish an annual duty of candour report even if there have been no adverse events which triggered the reporting.
-The annual report for 2021-22 is attached at appendix 1 for information.
 Renfrewshire had no reportable duty of candour incidents during the period covered by this report.
+The annual report for 2022-23 is attached at appendix 1 for information.